Welcome to the Austrian BMS!

 If you are not able to do a transect or you would like to try other methodologies, there is another methodology to count butterflies for eBMS, the 15-min Counts collected through the ButterflyCount mobile application, where your GPS tracks your route while counting butterflies for 15 minutes.
 All the data collected on this website will be shared with the Lithuania BMS.

 This free resource makes it easy to keep track of what you see while making your data openly available for scientific research, education, and conservation.

 To see more information on the ButterflyCount app check the page: https://butterfly-monitoring.net/ebms-app

 Discover the transect methodology for butterfly monitoring, the methodology used to monitoring butterflies and understand their conservation status.
 In this manual, you will learn the simple and basic rules to follow when performing a transect.

 Download the Field Sheet (pdf English) for registering your data on the field

 - eBMS Guidelines

-Download the complete eBMS guide on this link.
+Download the complete eBMS guide on this link (in English).
 It includes information on how to create new transects, edit your transects, add visits and see where to generate the graphs of your data.

 Some parts of the guide could change, the website is updating.